Brent's Concentric Ring Sight.

 Contact Brent Finley

 Concentric sights are a precision optic.
-It is made from a calcite crystal with an easily scratchable surface, mounted between two circular polarizers with glass coverings for protection.
+It is made from a calcite crystal with an easily scratch-able surface, mounted between two circular polarizers with glass coverings for protection.
 Precision optics were not made to go through temperature extremes very quickly.
 It induces stresses in the elements and can even crack the crystal.
 If you jump at a DZ that has very cold temperatures overnight, DON'T leave your helmet in a team room or a car.
 You are asking for unneeded wear and tear on your sight.
-Here is a discussion of what happens to calcite sights under different environmental conditions.

 Click Here for Brent's Home Page